sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

    * - Endpoint
      - HTTP Method

-   * - /api/v1/nodes
+   * - /api/v1/nodes?engine=scala'
      - GET

-An example request for Getting Processor List by Engine:
+An example request for Getting Processor List by Engine for "scala":

 ::